actionprojecteu/azotea-client/README.md

 7. *Miscelaneous*

-Last, we must specify defaults optics data just in case there is no such data available in the image EXIF headers.
-Also the credentials can be specified so that the results are automatically uploaded to our server.
-(**NOTE: This is not yet available**)
+Last, we must specify defaults optics data (focal length in mm and f/ number) just in case there is no such data available in the image EXIF headers.
+Also the credentials can be specified so that the results are automatically uploaded to our server. (**NOTE: This is not yet available**)

 An instance of the console output can be seen below: